coder-lg/code-server-repo/README.md

 # My code server documents
-No access, please.
-You can't tamper with the files, no matter what.
+These files are used in my code-server.
+Please don't tamper with the files.